Advanced Storage and Packaging Solutions for Prosthetic Heart Valves

 Sealed system for delivering a replacement heart valve that allows biologically derived valves to be stored and shipped in a sterile environment without dehydration.
 The system consists of the valve, delivery catheter, and installation elements enclosed in a sterile container filled with fluid.
 This keeps the valve hydrated during storage and shipping.
 The container has caps, a catheter ferrule, and a radiopaque sleeve to seal and connect to the catheter.

-12. Dry Packaging System for Sterile Storage of Prosthetic Heart Valves
+12. Sterile Packaging System with Double Barrier and Suspension Tray for Dry Prosthetic Heart Valves

 Edwards Lifesciences Corporation, 2020